mfisher5/farm-guide/Beginners_guide_to_farm.md

 SGE comes with a command called qstat which will tell you the progress of your job:
 $ qstat

+You can use the following to check on status of everyone's jobs
+$ qstat -u \*

 You can also check the status of a particular job:
 $ qstat -j [job-id]

+The maxvmem information gives you an idea of the maximum amount of RAM your job has used.
+This is important for memory considerations (see below).

 You can delete a job:
 $ qdel [job-id]